 *The original NASAA brochure rule made reference to impersonal advisory services of less than $200, but the number has since been updated to $500.

-An adviser to a registered investment company (e.g. mutual fund, closed-end fund) does not need to deliver a brochure.
-Also, a quick reminder - the adviser would be considered federal-covered if hired to provide advice to an investment company.
-Therefore, it’s kind of a redundant rule; federal-covered advisers are not subject to state regulation (the SEC has its own brochure delivery requirement).
-Bottom line - there’s no need to deliver the brochure to any investment company client.
+An adviser to a registered investment company (for example, a mutual fund or closed-end fund) does not need to deliver a brochure.
+Also, remember that an adviser hired to provide advice to an investment company would be considered federal-covered.
+Federal-covered advisers aren’t subject to state regulation (the SEC has its own brochure delivery requirement).
+Bottom line: there’s no need to deliver the brochure to an investment company client under this state rule.

 Impersonal advisory services are defined as: